paulomtts/cookbook_api/README.md

 - Allows for complex queries (see queries.py and its use in routes.py's /custom/submit_recipe)
 - Writing complex chained operations is a piece of 🍰

+To achieve this, simply write a callback like the one below:
 ```
 @db.catching(messages=SuccessMessages('Submission succesful.'))
 def submit_data(form_data, upsert_data):